 By

-Sarsi 680k Four Abnaki Class Fleet Ocean Tugs at the fitting out pier of United Engineers and Drydock Co., Alameda, CA., 8 October 1944.
+Sarsi 680k Four Abnaki Class Fleet Ocean Tugs at the fitting out pier of United Engineering and Drydock Co., Alameda, CA., 8 October 1944.
 USS Sarsi (ATF-111) (foreground), to her starboard side is USS Munsee (ATF-107) and astern of Sarsi is USS Serrano (ATF-112).
 An unidentified Fleet Tug is to starboard of Serrano

 A US Navy Bureau of Ships photo now in the collections of the US National Archives.